Tangata People

 I have worked in management and leadership roles for more than 15 years, completing a Bachelor of Applied Management qualification majoring in Māori Organisational Leadership.
 I enjoy being part of the Māori Law Centre, supporting whanau with Māori land matters, advice, and guidance.

-Hanako Aoyagi - rōia / lawyer
+Hanako Aoyagi - Rōia / Lawyer

 Hana began working for the Law Centre in January 2023.
 She holds a Juris Doctor and a Bachelor of Arts in Law.
 She has worked in the field of diplomacy and international cooperation for many years before moving to Aotearoa.
 Hana has much interest in equity and social justice.
 Hana wishes to contribute to strengthening those values through her work at a community level.
-Hana enjoys learning te reo, trying new recipes, and travelling with her whānau.
+Outside of work, Hana enjoys learning te reo, trying new recipes, and travelling with her whānau.

-Cody Haitana – Law Clerk
+Cody Haitana – Rōia / Lawyer

-Cody began working for the law centre in October 2024.
-He completed degrees in law, indigenous development, and politics at the University of Otago in 2024.
-As tangata whenua, he has a strong interest in Māori land law and more generally, as an advocate for tikanga within the legal system.
-He mentions that empowering and fostering the relationship of mana whenua with their whenua and legal system is his paramount duty while working at the law centre.
-Outside of work, Cody enjoys spending time with friends and whānau, watching sports, and most importantly, playing golf.
+Cody has a strong interest in Māori land law and advocating for tikanga within the legal system more generally.
+He states that empowering and fostering the relationship between tangata whenua and their whenua is his paramount duty while working at the Law Centre.
+Outside of work, Cody has begun learning te Reo Māori, and enjoys spending time with friends and whānau, watching sports, playing golf, and reading.

 Volunteers / Tūao